anthonyrozmajzl/anthonyrozmajzl.com/content/post/yet-another-reason-to-privatize-the-police.md

 This brings us to the second major problem with the state-funded police: the prohibition of competing police forces.

 Competition gives rise to the abundance of different products and services available to us.
 It encourages innovation, cost-cutting, day-to-day efficiency, and friendly customer service.
 Business that do a better job of implementing these things are going to satisfy a greater number of consumers and be rewarded with larger revenue and increased profits.
-The moment consumers become dissatisfied with a business for any reason, they file complaints, leave negative reviews, request refunds and returns, or take their patronage elsewhere.
+The moment consumers become dissatisfied with a business for any reason, they file complaints, leave negative reviews, request refunds and returns, or take their money elsewhere.
 As a business owner, refusing to correct any inefficiencies, ignoring customer feedback, or ceasing to innovate is an open invitation for another business to take your place.
 That is why free markets present us with a tremendous amount of flexibility and an overflow of choices that allow us to seamlessly switch between products and services to satisfy our ever-changing preferences.

 But rather than subjecting government police forces to the same mechanisms that make market economies so competitive and flowing with choice--freedom of entry, the profit and loss mechanism, competitive innovation, and the desire to reduce business costs--there is no question that a majority of the nation believes it is the sacrosanct duty of the state alone to provide us with police protection.
 And why should it be?
 Policing services are no more unique than any other service, nor are they too complicated for the world's most technologically advanced and innovative private sector.